confetti-framework/docs/container.md

     $api = resolve('HelpSpot\API');

-If some of your class' dependencies are not resolvable via the container, you may inject them by passing them as an associative array into the `makeWith` method:
+If some of your struct' dependencies are not resolvable via the container, you may inject them by passing them as an associative array into the `makeWith` method:

     $api = $this->app->makeWith('HelpSpot\API', ['id' => 1]);

 <a name="automatic-injection"></a>
 #### Automatic Injection

-Alternatively, and importantly, you may "type-hint" the dependency in the constructor of a class that is resolved by the container, including [controllers](/docs/{{version}}/controllers), [event listeners](/docs/{{version}}/events), [middleware](/docs/{{version}}/middleware), and more.
+Alternatively, and importantly, you may "type-hint" the dependency in the constructor of a struct that is resolved by the container, including [controllers](/docs/{{version}}/controllers), [event listeners](/docs/{{version}}/events), [middleware](/docs/{{version}}/middleware), and more.
 Additionally, you may type-hint dependencies in the `handle` method of [queued jobs](/docs/{{version}}/queues).
 In practice, this is how most of your objects should be resolved by the container.

 For example, you may type-hint a repository defined by your application in a controller's constructor.
-The repository will automatically be resolved and injected into the class:
+The repository will automatically be resolved and injected into the struct:

     <?php